MoniMurray/bookworms-et-al/README.md

 The interactive footer contains internal links to the About Us and Privacy Policy pages.
 It also contains a link to Bookworm's Newsletter VIP Club subscription form, and external links to the website's social media.

-The functionality of Bookworms is a website with a cloud-based relational database to contain and manage the product offering, and which uses Stripe payment system to handle secure payments.
+The functionality of Bookworms is a website with a cloud-based relational database to contain and manage the product offering, and which uses Stripe payment system to handle secure payments with a transaction ending after a single payment is made.
 The data is stored in a consistent and well-organised manner on the database and any changes to the data is immediately available to the user at the front-end.

 ### Skeleton